sbull2023/stretch-robot-llm/README.md

 # Stretch Robot Dual-Mode Controller & LLM Integration

+This is an extension of the original Stertch Robot work.
+This is the link to the original work: https://github.com/hello-robot/stretch_ros

 This repository contains two core Python modules designed to control the **Stretch robot** using both direct commands and advanced LLM-driven reasoning.
 The system supports **manual position control** as well as **autonomous navigation**, while enforcing safety, sensor awareness, and precise command execution.

 ---